atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

-- These allow you to modify modular cars.
-You can add or remove empty modules.
-Add or remove locks and craft keys.
+- To access the user interface, look at the control stand and press Use(E).
+TC access is not required to access UI.
-- To access the user interface, look at the control stand and press E.
+- These allow for modification of modular cars by adding or removing modules.
-  TC access is not required to access UI
+- Lets anyone add or remove code locks.
-- You can store cars on a powered lift to prevent decay
+- Store cars on a powered lift to prevent decay.
-- Cannot be picked up with a Hammer
+- Cannot be picked up with a Hammer.

 ---